Camp Peary

-Camp Peary is an approximately 9,000 acre U.S. military reservation in York County near Williamsburg, Virginia.
-Officially referred to as an Armed Forces Experimental Training Activity (AFETA) under the authority of the Department of Defense, Camp Peary hosts a covert CIA training facility known as "The Farm", which is used to train officers of the CIA's Directorate of Operations, as well as those of the DIA's Defense Clandestine Service, among other intelligence entities.
-Its facilities are also available to the members of the intelligence community for "off-site" activities such as conferences and working groups.
+Camp Peary is a U.S. military reservation in York County near Williamsburg, Virginia, which hosts a covert CIA training facility known as "The Farm".
+Officially referred to as an Armed Forces Experimental Training Activity (AFETA) under the authority of the Department of Defense, Camp Peary is approximately 9,000 acres.
+The Farm is used to train officers of the CIA's Directorate of Operations, as well as those of the DIA's Defense Clandestine Service, among other intelligence bodies.
+Its facilities are available to the members of the intelligence community for "off-site" activities such as conferences and working groups.
 Camp Peary has a sister facility, "The Point", located in Hertford, North Carolina.

 Camp Peary is named for Arctic explorer Rear Admiral Robert E. Peary.
 Porto Bello, the historic hunting lodge of Lord Dunmore, last royal governor of Virginia, is listed on the National Register of Historic Places and is located on the grounds of Camp Peary.